 The problem with this method is that all traffic from the subnet is NAT, even if to another subnet on the same FireBrick, and this is often not the case.
-This can be useful in very simple configurations where the FireBrick only has the one private subnet, but in most cases it is better to set NAT on a PPPoE or dongle interface and not use the NAT setting on the subnet configuration.
+This can be useful in very simple configurations

 Chapter 8.
 Routing